China 24 Hour and 72 Hour Transit Visa TWOV

 72-hour transit visas

 If your layover is longer than one day, you seriously have to consider getting this 72-hour transit visa, which again is free.
 The 72-hour visa-free transits are only issued to certain qualifying passengers at certain airports though.
+Generally you must stay in the same city or area which you arrive, see list below.

 Which airports offer this visa? (you must arrive + depart from these cities)